 If you are a victim of crime or have witnessed a crime on the PCC Campus, you should immediately report the crime to PCC's Department of Public Safety.
 The Department of Public Safety works in concert with local law enforcement on all major crimes against persons committed on campus.

 Programs about campus safety and crime prevention will be scheduled each semester.
-Notices of programs will be posted on the Student Network and the campus emergency notification system.
+Notices of programs will be posted on the Panther Pause and the campus emergency notification system.

 If you discover a medical emergency on campus that requires immediate emergency medical assistance, you should immediately call 911 either from any PCC office phone.
 You must then report this incident to the nearest college faculty, staff, or administrator.